pvenetis/dataflow-saas-analysis/README.md

 ### 5. Product Diversification and Cross-Selling
 - Combine lower-tier services into **discounted bundles**.
 - Promote **AI Insights** to existing Workflow Automation clients as an upsell path.

 ---

+## Project Reflection

+This project strengthened my ability to **connect raw data with actionable business insights**, translating SQL queries and Excel analysis into meaningful recommendations for a SaaS company.

+Key takeaways include:
+- Understanding regional market differences and seasonal trends.
+- Evaluating the impact of loyalty programs on revenue and retention.
+- Practicing **data storytelling**, ensuring that visuals communicate the “why” behind the numbers.

+Moving forward, I aim to incorporate more **multi-metric visualizations** and predictive analytics to enhance decision-making support.

+---